bradford415/CALM/README.md

 Currently, this project only supports continuous data which is being classified into 3 or more labels.

-# TODO:
-## Explain how labels are collected, missing samples are taken care, the assumptions that the data is normalized, and explain the images at the bottom.
-Maybe resize the accuracy graph aswell.

-Don't call this section this
-## Considerations before beginning
+## Note
-This project assumes
+This project assumes that the data has already been normalized in the desired way.
+For example, the GEM used for the example at the bottom was already log transformed and quantile normalized.

 ## Requirements
 - torch